sbarca14/MVDwithPolicies/README.md

 ### 3.3 Access control

-In this fictitious dataspace there are two types of VerifiableCredentials:
+In this fictitious dataspace there are three types of VerifiableCredentials:

 - `MembershipCredential`: contains information about the holder's membership in the dataspace as well as some holder information